AndrewJBateman/ionic-angular-calendar/README.md

 # :zap: Ionic Angular Calendar

-* App to show an Ionic calendar.
-This is another great tutorial from [Jameson Saunders of JamiBot, Youtube video 'Ionic 4 Custom Calendar Tutorial'](https://www.youtube.com/watch?v=SYz-tH3XOF8&t=766s).
+* App to show an Ionic calendar with events stored in Firebase.
+This is another great tutorial from [Jameson Saunders of JamiBot, Youtube video 'Ionic 4 Custom Calendar Tutorial'](https://www.youtube.com/watch?v=SYz-tH3XOF8&t=766s) that I have updated.

 ## :page_facing_up: Table of contents